PHACDataHub/DSCO-experimental-web-app-platform/README-docs/EN/local-docker-deployment.md

 pgAdmin UI
 > [http://localhost:5433/browser/](http://localhost:5433/browser/)

+## 🤷Optional Information

+The sections below are optional and will provide you with some more information and/or more beneficial configurations.

-### 🤷OPTIONAL: Setting up Python Virtual environment
+### Setting up Python Virtual environment

 To get this project up and running you should start by having Python installed on your computer.
 It's advised you create a virtual environment to store your projects dependencies separately.
 You can install virtualenv with